wdi-atx-11/js-functions/README.md

 When a function is *called*, the code from within the definition's curly braces (these -> **`{}`**) will be executed.
 It will only be executed when the function is called.

 # Defining a function with a parameter
-When a function receives a parameter, it will use that value to perform an action.
+When a function requires a parameter, it will use in input value to perform an action.
 In the function `greetPerson(name)` the function requires that a name value be given to it.

 ```javascript
     // function definition